Trevisx07/Trevisx07/README.md

 <h3 align="center">"🎓 College. ☕️ Coffee. 💻 Code.
 Repeat."</h3>

 # 💫 About Me:
-<br><br>👨‍💻 All of my projects are available at https://github.com/Trevisx07
+👨‍💻 All of my projects are available at https://github.com/Trevisx07

 ## 🌐 Socials: